IBMStreams/sample.netflow/README.md

 * The `NetflowViewer` provides a raw data view, the Location Stream View and the Netflow View.
 * Due to connection limitations (no websocket connections), the Netflow View is currently not available in Cloud Pak for Data.

-## Netflow Demo
+## Netflow To Database Application

-The Netflow Demo is a demonstration for an application that collects network statistics and puts them in a central database, the Netflow Demo is composed of 2 Streams Jobs: `NetflowStore` and `NetflowStoreCollector`.
+The Netflow To Database Application is a demonstration for an application that collects network statistics and puts them in a central database, the Netflow To Database Application is composed of 2 Streams Jobs: `NetflowStore` and `NetflowStoreCollector`.

 ### NetflowStoreCollector